docusign/code-examples-python/README.md

 The Web Forms API is available in all developer accounts, but only in certain production account plans.
 Contact [Docusign Support](https://support.docusign.com/) or your account manager to find out whether the Web Forms API is available for your production account plan.

-For more information about the scopes used for obtaining authorization to use the Rooms API, see [Required scopes](https://developers.docusign.com/docs/web-forms-api/plan-integration/authentication/).
+For more information about the scopes used for obtaining authorization to use the Web Forms API, see [Required scopes](https://developers.docusign.com/docs/web-forms-api/plan-integration/authentication/).

 For a list of code examples that use the Web Forms API, see the [How-to guides overview](https://developers.docusign.com/docs/web-forms-api/how-to/) on the Docusign Developer Center.